kellnergp/belly-button-interactive-dashboard/README.md

 The JS script starts by establishing the url for the 'samples.json' file mounted on Github Pages.

 This url is used throughout development to avoid issues of d3.json() not allowing direct use of local JSON files in the current build of d3.

+Establish variables for the whole 'dataset', the array of 'metadata' objects, the array of 'names' objects, and the array of 'samples' objects.

+Use a d3.json() function to read in the JSON file from the 'url' variable.

+Using a .then(function(data) function, generate a series of operations to run only after the asynchronous d3 function has finished loading the data.

+Within the .then(), first store the 'data' into the 'dataset' variable and the 'data.metadata', 'data.names', and 'data.